MaDHouSe79/mh-parking/UPDATES.md

 ## ---------------------------------------------Updates------------------------------------------------
+## Added Nothing 👊😉👍 8-2-2022
+- The only thing i did is I have change the entire code.
+- This time you don't have to do anyting, just update and go.
+- I hope the issues are fixed, if not please let my know.
+- Let my know if it is better now, Thanks! 👊😉👍

+## Fixes
+- ✔️ Car is now locked for everyone, you have to onlock it with [L] button
+- ✔️ I did this because you alse lock it with you [/park] or use [F5] and park your vehicle, it locks the vehcile.
+- ✔️ i hope the flaoting is away, cause i don't have it on my end.

+## ---------------------------------------------Updates------------------------------------------------

 ## Added 👊😉👍 5-2-2022
 - ✔️ Config file is sorter, no Vip or Admin config anymore, everting works with the database now.